-Public access immediately below the Project is discouraged.
-A floating boom located approximately 1,000 ft downstream of the powerhouse is in place year round to keep river users out of harm's way near the powerhouse.
-The boom extends completely across the river channel and each is labeled "Restricted Area-Keep Out."
+A floating boom is located approximately 1,000 ft downstream of the powerhouse and is in place year-round.
+The boom extends completely across the river channel and is labeled "Restricted Area-Keep Out."

 2.1.5 Operational Changes that Might Affect the Emergency Action Plan